 Acquaintanceship

 As observer-ratings are often the external criterion used to establish the magnitude of narcissists’ self-enhancement, we will also be examining how observer characteristics systematically vary across studies.
 Specifically, we are interested in whether length of acquaintance affects the magnitude of the discrepancy between narcissists’ self-reports and observer-reports.
-Taking into consideration how well observers know participants is vital, because peoples’ impressions of narcissists tend to change over time (i.e., narcissists make positive first impressions that deteriorate as people get to know them better; Back, Schmukle, & Egloff, 2010; Carlson et al., 2011a; Paulhus, 1998).
+Taking into consideration how well observers know participants is vital, because peoples’ impressions of narcissists tend to change over time (i.e., narcissists make positive first impressions that deteriorate as people get to know them better; Back, Schmukle, & Egloff, 2010; Carlson et al., 2011a).

-It appears that individuals are able to make snap judgments about whether or not someone is high in narcissism based on a variety of visual cues.
-For example, observers associate narcissism with wearing stylish and expensive clothing, having a neat and organized appearance that presumably took a long time to put together, being physically attractive, and for women, wearing makeup and having visible cleavage (Vazire, Naumann, Rentfrow, & Gosling, 2008).
-However, even though people might have an inkling that someone is narcissistic relatively early in a relationship, perceptions of narcissists still tend to become more negative over time.
 For example, Paulhus (1998) found that, over the course of two months, narcissists went from being described as “confident, entertaining, and intelligent” by new acquaintances to being described as “arrogant, tends to brag, and overestimates abilities” as their acquaintances became familiar with a broader range of their behaviors (p.
 1204).
 Similarly, Carlson and colleagues (2011b) found that new acquaintances perceived narcissists more positively than knowledgeable informants, and that even narcissists themselves were aware of how others’ perceptions of them became more negative over time (Carlson et al., 2011b).
 Thus, we predict that narcissists’ self-enhancement bias will be larger in magnitude when based on (the more negative) ratings from close others than (the more positive and thus more similar) ratings from new acquaintances.

 Hypothesis 3: Narcissists’ self-enhancement bias will be larger in magnitude when the criterion measure is based on ratings from close others than when based on ratings from new acquaintances.